RicardoCastelbon/IMDb-clon/README.md

 ## General Information
 - The project purpose is to create a fullstack web application using the technologies described down below.
-To complete the project was neccesary to learn the laravel framework, the MVC architecture, relational databases like mysql and the container system that Docker provides.
+To complete the project was necessary to learn the laravel framework, the MVC architecture, relational databases and the container system that Docker provides.

 ## Technologies Used